Jury018/Jury018/README.md

 - 📝 I write articles and dev logs on [https://dev.to/bonfire_base](https://dev.to/bonfire_base)

-- 💬 Ask me about **Dart, Javascript, Java, React, Python, and Markup Language**
+- 💬 Ask me about **Dart, Kotlin, Javascript, Java, React, Python, and Markup Language**

 - 📫 How to reach me **bonfirebase69@gmail.com | jurypecaoco5360@gmail.com**